Role of Carbon Monoxide Detectors in Home Gas Leaks

 • It can combust.
 Carbon monoxide can enter a home and start a fire.

 • It can suffocate you.
 Carbon monoxide enters your lungs and binds to the areas meant to take in oxygen.
 You may not even sense that you’re suffocating.
+Can a gas leak kill you in your sleep?
+Potentially, yes.
 Because it’s hard to detect, people can die in their sleep due to carbon monoxide poisoning.

 Carbon monoxide isn’t always noticed even by those who are awake and alert.
 Those who are poisoned by it may feel dizzy, drowsy, unable to focus, or forgetful.
 They may attempt to take a nap rather than look for a gas leak, but that decision could lead to deadly consequences.